-Timothy A. Loranger is an attorney and partner at the national mass disaster law firm of Baum, Hedlund, Aristei & Goldman.
-A consumer attorney, pilot and avid citizen advocate, Tim concentrates his practice on product liability law, aviation and commercial ground transportation accidents (including truck accidents, train crashes and military vehicle accidents), and military accidents resulting in catastrophic personal injury or wrongful death.
+Timothy A. Loranger is an attorney, partner, and senior shareholder at the national mass disaster law firm of Baum, Hedlund, Aristei & Goldman.
+A consumer attorney, pilot, and avid citizen advocate, Tim concentrates his practice on product liability law, aviation, and commercial ground transportation accidents (including truck accidents, train crashes, and military vehicle accidents), and military accidents resulting in catastrophic personal injury or wrongful death.

 A veteran of the United States Marine Corps, Tim served in Operations Desert Shield and Desert Storm.
 His experience as a Marine prepared him for a career in the legal field where service, honor, compassion, perseverance, and dedication are essential traits.

 During this time, Tim worked as an aircraft mechanic throughout the U.S., including the Marine Corps and Navy Air Stations in El Toro, California; San Diego, California; Memphis, Tennessee; and Jacksonville, Florida.
 The focus of his training and work was on RF-4B, F/A-18, and KC-130 aircraft at both the squadron and intermediate maintenance levels.
 During this time, Tim expressed his strong passion for aviation and aviation safety.

 Tim developed a life-long desire to fly at a young age and earned his pilot’s license over 15 years ago.
 He still finds time to fly even with the full-time practice of law.
 After serving in the Marines, Tim earned a bachelor’s degree in Biology from California State University, Northridge and his law degree from Southwestern University School of Law.